artefactual/artefactual.github.io/docs/digipres.rst

 involved in making digital or digitized content available and authentic in the future

-Digital preservation might involve standard IT storage solutios, with a layer of additional needs to be met.
+Digital preservation might involve standard IT storage solutions, with a layer of additional needs to be met.

 Getting started